RasmusBV/osm-router/README.md

 ![Demo Showcase](./docs/assets/demo_showcase.gif)

+To run the demo on your machine, check out `docs/demo.md`

 ## Preprocessing Pipeline
 Like those optimized routing engines, this one also relies on a preprocessing pipeline to create a routable graph from OpenStreetMap data.
 This preprocessing pipeline is inspired by OSRM, and has the same `processNode`, `processWay` & `processTurn` pipeline stages.

 Do not expect to be able to get this running with `planet.osm.pbf`, the main bottleneck currently is that the JavaScript `Map` is bounded to a maximum of `2^24 (16.777.216)` entries ([source](https://stackoverflow.com/a/54466812)), which limits the amount of nodes that can be loaded.

-For a full demonstration of how to use this and more, check out `./src/demo`.
+For a full demonstration of how to use this and more, check out `src/demo/preprocess.ts`.

 Here is a simplified example.